medusajs/medusa/docs/content/development/cache/modules/in-memory.md

 ### Medusa Backend

 It’s assumed you already have a Medusa backend installed.
-If not, you can learn how to install it [here](../../backend/install.mdx).
+If not, you can learn how to install it by following [this guide](../../backend/install.mdx).

 ---